-- The knee is placed in a relaxed position bent to about 30 degrees.
+- Place the knee in a relaxed position, bent to about 30 degrees.

-- Anchors are applied above and below the knee with elastic tape to ensure when the muscles expand during exercise blood flow is not restricted.
+- Apply anchor strips above and below the knee.
+Use elastic tape to prevent restricted circulation as the muscles expand during exercise.

 Step 2 – support strips

-- Support strips are then placed along the side of the knee with nonstretch zinc oxide sports tape in a cross formation.
+- Place support strips along the side of the knee with nonstretch zinc oxide sports tape in a cross formation.

 - These provide support for protecting the lateral ligaments from excess stress.